fommil/fpmortals/manuscript/under-review.md

     import D._
 ~~~~~~~~

-Our business logic will run in an infinite loop, in pseudocode
+Our business logic will run in an infinite loop (pseudocode)

 {lang="text"}
 ~~~~~~~~